khalid-hussain/shaheen/chap7.md

 charged away and reached here this morning only to learn that the city has been captured."

-Badr Bin Mughira said while smiling, "And since I was not injured, therefore, your medicines were used for the benefit of others.
+Badr bin Mughira said while smiling, "And since I was not injured, therefore, your medicines were used for the benefit of others.
 Tell me honestly, wasn't all this running around not for me?"